-The school principal or designee shall establish reasonable regulations governing the time, place, and manner of student distribution of literature.
+The school principal or designee shall establish reasonable regulations governing the time, place, and manner of student distribution of non-school-sponsored materials.
 The regulations shall:

-1. Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression;

-2. Be uniformly applied to all forms of literature;

-3. Allow no interference with classes or school activities;

-4. Specify times and places where distribution may and may not occur; and

-5. Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations.
+- 1. Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; - 2.
+Be uniformly applied to all forms of non-school-sponsored materials; - 3.
+Allow no interference with classes or school activities; - 4.
+Specify times, places, and manner where distribution may and may not occur7; and - 5.
+Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations.8

-The Superintendent, along with the student media advisors, shall develop administrative regulations for the implementation of this policy.
-The regulations shall include definitions of terms and timelines for the review of materials.
+Students shall be responsible for the removal of excess literature that is left at the distribution point for more than days.9

+Cross References: 1.9-POLICY Formulation 4.13-PRIVACY OF STUDENTS' RECORDS/ DIRECTORY INFORMATION 4.43-BULLYING

-Legal References: A.C.A. § 6-18-1202, 1203, & 1204 Tinker v.
+Legal References: A.C.A. § 6-18-514 A.C.A. § 6-18-1201 et seq.
+Tinker v.
 Des Moines ISD, 393 U.S. 503 (1969) Bethel School District No. 403 v.
-Fraser, 478 U.S. 675 (1986) Hazelwood School District v.
+Fraser, 478 U.S. 675 (1986) HazelwoodSchool District v.
 Kuhlmeier, 484 U.S. 260 (1988)